Career and Technical Education

 Soft skills are character and personality traits that reflect how you work in general, with others, and by yourself.

-Work-Based Learning (WBL) connects students with industry to engage in real-world experiences.
-WBL experiences bridge academic, technical and employability skill development to help students become college, career and life ready.
+Work-Based Learning (WBL) allows students to participate in authentic, career-connected learning experiences with industry, business, and community partners.
+These experiences bridge academic, technical, and employability skill development to help students become college, career, and life ready, and to help businesses grow their future workforce.

 The Workforce Education Grants provide school districts and private, nonprofit entities who provide specialized training in South Dakota the opportunity to make transformative change in career and technical education programs.